 Need breastfeeding help?
 Don’t wait.

 If you have a problem or are concerned about how breastfeeding is going, don’t wait.
-Call someone for help.
+Ask someone for help.
 Start with your pediatrician, OB/GYN, or midwife’s office.
 In some cases, they’ll be able to help you, or they may refer you to a lactation consultant (the experts when it comes to the breastfeeding experience).
 Here’s a tip: Ask your OB/GYN about finding a lactation consultant before you deliver so that you have their number on hand in case you need help after your baby arrives.
-If you need additional help, members can call the CDPHP Single Source Referral Line at 1-888-942-3747 to speak with a certified lactation counselor or nurse case manager.
+You also have access to lactation support through Ovia Health.**

 Other tips for breastfeeding success